Champii/CoffeeScreeps/README.md

 Repo to hold my screeps scripts

-Fell free to use, modify and distribute them.
+Feel free to use, modify and distribute them.
 Also, don't hesitate to pull request !

 Have a nice game ;)